CanonicalLtd/maas-docs/en/installconfig-region.md

 ```

 !!!
 Note:
     Modifying the number of workers will increase the number of database connections.
-This requires PostgreSQL to have an increased number of allowed connections.
+This requires PostgreSQL to have an increased number of allowed connections of 11 connections per extra regiond worker.
 Please see [High Availability][PostgreSQL HA] for more information.